 In light of the recent completion of significant capacity addition, it is expected that the management would be fully focused on achieving the full capacity utilization as soon as possible and reduce the liquidity stress along with the debt burden.
 However, we notice that Mr. Omkar Herlekar, part of the promoters, is focusing on the unrelated business of financial services.

-Such unrelated diversification along with the stated management assumption in the conference call of July 19, 2016, that they would keep getting business on their own from the customers without much effort might not be the best approach to the business in a very competitive world.
+Such unrelated diversification along with the stated management assumption in the conference call of July 19, 2016 (page 19), that they would keep getting business on their own from the customers without much effort might not be the best approach to the business in a very competitive world.

 We do not focus on macro-economic factors while analysing stocks, therefore, we do not have any views on the impact of election of Mr. Donald Trump as the president of USA on the investing rationale for Omkar Speciality Chemicals Ltd.